You may make an appointment for some exams through RegisterBlast.

 - SAT / SAT Subject Tests

-- SmartPath Core/VSU Online Class Testing
+- VSU Online Class Testing

 South Georgia State College Entry Program Students: Students required to take the exam for SGSC must contact the SGSC Early Entry Program at (912) 260-4660 to schedule an Accuplacer exam.

 Remote Accuplacer Testing for VSU: Please contact our office at (229) 245-3878 to receive your Accuplacer Remote Voucher.
 Please have your student identification number and the parts of the test you need to take ready, so we may better assist you.
 You will be asked to choose an Accuplacer Remote Site at the time of the call.
 To find a Remote Site, please use the Accuplacer Test Center search.
 There is usually an administration fee assessed by the Remote Site to take the exam.

 Remote Accuplacer Testing for Another Institution: Students required to take the Accuplacer for another institution remotely, must contact their institution to receive an Accuplacer Remote Voucher.
-Once the student has acquired their Remote Voucher they may make an appointment at the VSU Office of Testing.
+Once the student has acquired their Remote Voucher they may make an appointment for exam administration at the VSU Office of Testing.
 There is a $20 administration fee for Remote Accuplacer Testing.ACT

 Please refer to the ACT website at act.org for more information and registration deadlines.ACT Residual

-The ACT Residual Assessment is designed to assess general educational development and the ability to complete college-level work.
-It consists of multiple-choice tests in English, mathematics, reading, and science (for GACE exemption, only English and mathematics scores are taken into consideration).
+The ACT Residual is designed to assess general educational development and the ability to complete college-level work.
+The ACT Residual consists of tests in English, mathematics, reading, and science (for GACE exemption, only English and mathematics scores are taken into consideration).
 ACT Residual scores may only be used for admission to VSU programs.
 The ACT Residual is offered by appointment.Adult and Career Education Exemption Exams

 Adult and Career Education (ACED) Exemption Exams are available for ACED 1100, ACED 2000, ACED 2050, ACED 2300, ACED 2400, and ACED 3400 classes.
-The ACED Exemption Exams are given daily by appointment.
+The ACED Exemption Exams are offered by appointment.

 Please remember the following before scheduling your exam: